 A motor starter turns an electric motor on or off while providing overload protection.
-There are two main types of starters: the manual starter and the magnetic motor starter.
+There are two main types of starters manual and magnetic.
 In smaller sizes, a motor starter is a manually operated switch.
 Low-voltage protection (LVP), which prevents automatic restarting after a power failure, is usually not possible with a manual starter.
 Larger motors, or those requiring remote or automatic control, use magnetic contactors.
 Very large motors running on medium voltage power supplies may use power circuit breakers.

-AC magnetic motor starters for single- and three- phase operation consist of two main portions; a contactor portion, which provides the connection of the motor to the incoming power and the overload portion, which causes the contactor to electrically disconnect (trip) when it senses a higher than normal current flow.
+AC magnetic motor starters for single- and three-phase operation consist of two main parts; a contactor (connects the motor to the incoming power) and the overload (causes the contactor to electrically disconnect (trip) when it senses a higher than normal current flow).

 All motor starters share the following functions: